isomerpages/mol-services/_are-you-planning-to/manage-healthcare-costs-better.md

       <input id="careshield-101" type="checkbox">
       <label for="careshield-101" class="tab-label">What is CareShield Life?</label>
       <div class="tab-content">
-<p>CareShield Life is a long-term care insurance scheme that provides basic financial support should Singaporeans become severely disabled, especially during old age, and need personal and medical care for a prolonged duration (i.e. long-term care).</p>
+<p>CareShield Life is a long-term care insurance scheme that provides basic financial support for Singaporeans in the event of severe disability, especially during old age, and the need for personal and medical care for a prolonged duration (i.e. long-term care).</p>
       </div>
     </div>
     <div class="tab">